 With the tasks chosen I wrote a script for the test.
 The script first walks the user through the reason for testing the app, making sure he/she knows that it's the app being tested, not him/her.
 It then briefly introduces the project and the project goals.
 Finally, before the test starts the scenario is set:

 "For this exercise lets assume that you are a graphic design student enrolled in a book design course labeled as PB489.
 The app is set up from the perspective of a student named Amelia Marks who is very active in the course forum."

 The rest of the script walks the user through the above tasks for the course PB489.

 Overall the app tested well and the feedback was positive with some minor changes needed.
 It felt familiar and easy to use.
 Although some of the course work content in the home and course feeds, like the syllabus or class notes, seemed confusing at first the users generally understood what they were seeing once they gained more experience in the app.

 There was some visual confusion distinguishing the search bar from the post bar, which were both white during the test.
 After testing, the search bar was changed to a complimentary shade of blue to help distinguish each.

 The test also reinforced the need for confirmation when finishing a task such as posting a comment or downloading content as users were expecting these validations.

 I feel so grateful for the opportunity to work through the entire UX process outside of the constraints of my job.
-This project empowered me to grow my knowledge and skills in ways I may not have had enough time to devote to at work, frequently balancing multiple projects with tight deadlines.
-But my outside efforts and enthusiasm for UX didn't go without recognition.
+This project empowered me to grow my knowledge and skills in ways that wouldn't be possible at work where I frequently balance multiple projects with tight deadlines.
+Yet at the same time my outside efforts in the Springboard workshop and my enthusiasm for UX/UI design didn't go without recognition.

 As I worked through the Springboard curriculum, my role at work quickly shifted from focusing on primarily print design to digital projects.
-My title was changed from senior designer, to UX/UI designer, and I was moved into a newly formed digital strategy team.
+Within a few months my title was changed from senior designer, to UX/UI designer, and I was moved onto a newly formed digital strategy team.